|6 January 2020

 Then the interrogator accused me of shooting and throwing a Molotov cocktail.
 He did not inform me of my right to silence.
 He told me the incident happened either in November or December 2019.
 When I denied the accusation, the interrogator yelled at me and told me to confess.
 He pushed the chair I was sitting on and I fell to the ground.

 Then he told me my friends had confessed against me.
 Then I asked him if I could go to the toilet and he allowed me.
 On the way I saw my friends and they told me they had not been interrogated yet and I realised the interrogator was lying to me.

 When I returned from the toilet the interrogator threatened to arrest my brothers and told me he had photographic evidence against me.
 Still, I denied the accusation.
 He questioned me for about an hour and at the end I confessed to throwing Molotov cocktail at soldiers.
 Then he showed me a document written in Hebrew and asked me to sign it and I did.

 After the interrogation I was fingerprinted and then I was searched in my boxer shorts before being taken to a cell where I spent three days with other boys.
 The following day I was taken for another interrogation.
 Before questioning me, the interrogator told me to remain silent while he spoke.
 He accused me of the same accusations.
 After the interrogation was over two lawyers came and took a testimony from me.
-Then I was taken to Ofer prison where I was strip searched and taken to section 19.
+Then I was taken to Ofer prison, near Jerusalem, where I was strip searched and taken to section 19.